 Introduction to ISLA

 The International Securities Lending Association (ISLA) is a trade association established in 1989 to represent the common interests of participants in the securities lending industry.
-ISLA works closely with European regulators and in the United Kingdom has representation on the Securities Lending and Repo Committee, a committee of market practitioners chaired by the Bank of England.
+ISLA works closely with regulators across Europe and our activities embrace markets and prudential regulatory regimes as well as investor protection.
+In the United Kingdom the association has representation on the Securities Lending Committee, a committee of market practitioners chaired by the Bank of England.

-The Association has contributed to a number of major market initiatives, including the development of the UK Securities Borrowing and Lending Code of Guidance and the industry-standard lending agreement, the Global Master Securities Lending Agreement (GMSLA).
+ISLA has contributed to a number of major market initiatives, including the development of the UK Money Markets Code and the industry-standard lending agreement, the Global Master Securities Lending Agreement (GMSLA).

 ISLA’s aims include:

-ISLA has approximately 100 members comprising of insurance companies, pension funds, asset managers, banks, securities dealers and service providers representing more than 4,000 underlying clients.
-While based in London, ISLA represents members from more than twenty countries in Europe, the Middle East and North America.
+ISLA has over 130 members comprising of insurance companies, pension funds, asset managers, banks, securities dealers and service providers.
+While ISLA is based in London, it represents members predominately across the UK and Europe, and also across the globe.